-An episode in which we see parallel dimensions and slightly altered versions of the same events over and over again doesn’t sound too out of place for a show like Doctor Who, or even Doctor Space-Time, but for a weekly sitcom it’s not exactly the norm.
-Remedial Chaos Theory is probably one of the boldest, and most intelligent episodes of TV ever; it combines an interesting look at how the group interacts based on who is and isn’t present, shows us how disastrous the groups antics can be (in one case Troy and Abed’s new apartment literally burned down), and introduces us to the darkest timeline.
+An episode in which we see parallel dimensions and slightly altered versions of the same events over and over again doesn’t sound too out of place for a show like Doctor Who, or even Doctor Space-Time, but for a weekly sitcom, it’s not exactly the norm.
+Remedial Chaos Theory is probably one of the boldest and most intelligent episodes of TV ever; it combines an interesting look at how the group interacts based on who is and isn’t present, shows us how disastrous the groups antics can be (in one case Troy and Abed’s new apartment literally burns down), and introduces us to the darkest timeline.

 The whole concept comes from Jeff rolling a die to decide which of the Study Group will go downstairs to collect the pizza, Abed points out that Jeff is now creating various timelines, in each of which a different person is selected and events play out differently.
-The group shrugs off Abed’s comments, but the audience in fact gets to see all of the different timelines.
-Throughout each of them we see Annie and Jeff get closer, Pearce being Pearce, and lots of the group singing ‘Roxanne’.
+The group shrugs off Abed’s comments, but the audience gets to see all of the different timelines.
+Throughout each of them, we see Annie and Jeff get closer, Pearce being Pearce, and lots of the group singing ‘Roxanne’.
 Each version is cleverly bookmarked by particular events such as Abed showing off his Raiders of the Lost Arc model, Jeff hitting his head, Annie’s Gun and the pizza delivery buzzer (that shows the beginning of each new scenario).
-Remedial Chaos Theory is perhaps the best example of what Community is, it’s a smart and superbly entertaining episode, which not only gives us a boldly unique 22 minutes of TV, but manages to progress its characters in a subtle but meaningful way.
+Remedial Chaos Theory is perhaps the best example of what Community is, it’s a smart and superbly entertaining episode, which not only gives us a boldly unique 22 minutes of TV but manages to progress its characters in a subtle but meaningful way.

-With consistent quality, a great approach to the ‘meta’ nature of the show, and an attention to detail and running jokes on the level of shows like Arrested Development, Community is a stand out TV show in every sense.
-The series’ approach to experimenting with its cast and format give some amazingly unique episodes of TV, and whether its fully animated episodes like GI Jeff, live action paintball warfare like we see multiple times throughout the series, or even just more simple episodes with no specific genre or movie to poke fun at, the show delivers again and again, making up one of the most ambitious and enjoyable TV shows ever.
+With consistent quality, a great approach to the meta nature of the show, and attention to detail and running jokes on the level of shows like Arrested Development, Community is a stand out TV show in every sense.
+The series’ approach to experimenting with its cast and format give some amazingly unique episodes of TV, and whether its fully animated episodes like GI Jeff, live action paintball warfare like we see multiple times throughout the series, or even just more simple episodes with no specific genre or movie to poke fun at, the show delivers, again and again, making up one of the most ambitious and enjoyable TV shows ever.